soliditor413/pgp_chain_develop/README.md

 *Note: Although there are some internal protective measures to prevent transactions from crossing over between the main network and test network, you should make sure to always use separate accounts for play-money and real-money.
-Unless you manually move accounts, `geth` will by default correctly separate the two networks and will not make any accounts available between them.*
+Unless you manually move accounts, `pgp` will by default correctly separate the two networks and will not make any accounts available between them.*

 ### Full node on the Rinkeby test network